-The Veterinary Genetics Laboratory (VGL), in collaboration with Dr. Niels C. Pedersen and staff, has developed a panel of short tandem repeat (STR) markers that will assess genetic diversity across the genome and in the Dog Leukocyte Antigen (DLA) class I and II regions.
-This test panel will be useful to breeders who wish to use DNA-based testing to track and increase genetic diversity as a supplement to in-depth pedigrees.
+The Veterinary Genetics Laboratory (VGL), in collaboration with Dr. Niels C. Pedersen and staff, has developed a panel of short tandem repeat (STR) markers that will determine genetic heterogeneity and diversity across the genome and in the Dog Leukocyte Antigen (DLA) class I and II regions for specified dog populations.
+This test panel will be useful to dog breeders who wish to use DNA-based testing to track and increase genetic diversity as a supplement to in-depth pedigrees.
 DNA based information on genetic heterogeneity and diversity, along with DNA testing results for desired phenotypes and health traits, can aid in informing breeding decisions.

 Results reported as:

-DLA haplotypes: STR loci linked to the DLA class I and II genes were used to identify genetic differences in regions regulating immune responses and self/non-self recognition.
-Problems with self/non-self recognition, along with non-genetic factors in the environment, are responsible for autoimmune disease, allergies, and susceptibility to infectious agents.
+DLA haplotypes: Seven STR loci linked to the DLA class I and II genes were used to identify genetic differences in a region that regulates immune responses and self/non-self-recognition.
+Problems with self/non-self-recognition, along with non-genetic factors in the environment, are responsible for autoimmune disease, allergies, and susceptibility to infectious agents.

-Internal Relatedness: The IR value is a measure of genetic diversity within an individual that takes into consideration both heterozygosity of alleles at each STR loci and their relative frequency in the population.
+Internal Relatedness: The IR value is a measure of the genetic relatedness of an individual's parents.
+The value takes into consideration both heterozygosity of alleles at each STR loci and their relative frequency in the population.
 Therefore, IR values heterozygosity over homozygosity and uncommon alleles over common alleles.
-IR values are unique to each dog and cannot be compared between dogs.
-Two dogs may have identical IR values but with very different genetic makeups.
+IR values are unique to each dog; two individuals from different sources may have identical IR values, but a quite different genetic makeup.

 Report issued September 21, 2020.
 Daily updated statistics are here.